Assalamu’alaikum and welcome to Year 5!

-P.E. will be on Monday and Tuesdays.
-Please ensure that your child has the correct P.E.
-Kit and suitable footwear.
+P.E. will be on Tuesdays.
+Please ensure that your child comes to school wearing their P:E kit on that day.

 Year 5 Staff